CogitatorTech/gaggle/README.md

 from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;

--- Read a Parquet file from local cache using a prepared statement -- (Note that DuckDB doesn't support subquery in function arguments, so we use a prepared statement) prepare rp as select * from read_parquet(?) limit 10;
+-- Read a Parquet file from local cache using a prepared statement -- (DuckDB doesn't support subquery in function arguments, so we use a prepared statement) prepare rp as select * from read_parquet(?) limit 10;
 execute rp(gaggle_file_path('habedi/flickr-8k-dataset-clean', 'flickr8k.parquet'));